Transit Systems of Germany

 31 photos

-This is basically a tourist tram running from Bad Schandau along the Elbe River up into the National Park
+This is a tourist tram running from Bad Schandau along the Elbe River up into the National Park

 21 photos